bamomwo/bamomwo.github.io/index.md

 Beyond my current focus on applied AI/ML in healthcare, I also deeply research the "holy grail" of AI, which is creating self-improving intelligent systems.
 In this area, I am curious about the role of Reinforcement Learning and Natural Language processing in self-improving intelligent systems.
 Some of the important questions I investigate are "Can next token prediction truly create intelligent systems?", "How far do LLMs generalize, and is that enough to create self-improving intelligent systems?

 Aside from research, I like to read history and politics.
-Feel free to reach out to me for research or casual discussions. s
+Feel free to reach out to me for research or casual discussions.

+## News

+- New Project: Optimizing branching for complex project scheduling problems (RCPSP) using Reinfrocement Learning.
+[Check our work here](https://github.com/bamomwo/RCPSP-BnB-RL)